 Conditions were pretty glorious, especially for February.
 As we rounded the head the sea became flatter and flatter.
 The cliffs were already brimming with Guillemots.
 We soon passed North Landing and it seemed next to no time that we were arriving at the Bempton Arch, with the Gannets circling around us overhead.
 A quick trip through the Arch and it was time to head back.

 Back at North Landing we pulled in to have a bite for lunch, just as Simon B's group were leaving, heading back to South Landing.
 After a quick bite to eat and I got my drone out, for a quick fly around taking some photo's and video.
 The Yorkshire Cobble was one of the pics I took with the drone.
-I also took a 360 panorama, slightly overexposed - when I say took it is more a case of pressing a button and letting the drone get on with it.
+I also took a 360 panorama, slightly overexposed - when I say "took", it is more a case of pressing a button and letting the drone get on with it.
 Albeit with the wrong exposure.
-Unfortunately, I haven't bought any software for putting the images together, so you will have to do with and demo 360 image for now complete with watermarks everywhere.

 Heading back to South Landing around Flamborough Head, the sea and misty sunny sky merged so well together, there was no discernable horizon.
 So well, a fishing boat we could see in the distance looked like it was floating in the air.